iferllaz/iferllaz/README.md

 I'm a future Intelligent Computing Engineer who's working to get better everytime.
 And I'm pleased to introduce you to my learning playground, but before, I will talk to you a little about me:

-- 🌱 I’m interested in learning everything I can about Python and its applications in data science and artificiall intelligence, however I'm aware of other incredible tools and languages that exist around us.
+- 🌱 I’m interested in learning everything I can about Computer Science and its benefits to society.

 - 👯 I’m looking to collaborate on data science, AI, Web and Software projects, in order to learn every possible useful thing.